lgmorand/workshop-aca/_entries/03-03 secret rotation.md

  ![The receipt secret](/media/lab2/secretrotation1.png)

-Every second, he is receiving a receipt that he is posting onto the blob `receits`.
+Every second, he is receiving a receipt that he is posting onto the blob `receipts`.
 We will simulate the "automatic" rotation of the storage account access key.

 To do so, go to the storage account in order to make the rotation both of the primary and the secondary keys.